Cookies Policy

 Our Cookies Policy

 The main purpose of our use of Cookies is to optimise your User experience.
 CILEX Law School use Cookies for navigational and functional purposes.
-When you access CILEX Law School’s Website or log in to the secure CILEX Law School Student Area, we use encrypted Session Cookies, in order to validate your access to different parts of the Websites.
+When you access CILEX Law School’s Website or log in to the secure CILEX Law School Student Area, we use encrypted Session Cookies, to validate your access to different parts of the Websites.

 If Cookies are disabled, this disrupts the general functionality of the CILEX Law School websites.
 We also use a Cookie for marketing purposes on the page relating to the LLB in Legal Practice, which we offer with City University of London.